Skip to content

 90 minutes

 Unlike roadblock talks, workshops offer hands-on coding demonstrations where speakers teach attendees how to build and solve a particular problem.
 Sessions must be interactive with a clear goal from the start and speakers must provide the required tools and repos prior to the event.
 Attendees should walk away with a completed fintech project.
 If you’d like assistance shaping your workshop, email us.
+No sales pitches or demos.

 No demos or sales pitches